 If you have plenty of time in the Canadian Rockies and really want an extreme experience you can summit Mount Athabasca.
 Mount Athabasca looms over one of the most popular attractions on the famed Icefields Parkway, but only a few get to see the view from the top.

 To reach the summit requires a long hike to a technical glacier crossing and then up an exposed face or couloir.
 The views are breathtaking in more ways than one.
-You can spot countless glaciers, icefields, and many of Alberta’s highest peaks from the top.
+You can spot countless glaciers, ice fields, and many of Alberta’s highest peaks from the top.

 The peak is one of many in the Canadian Rockies, famous for reaching an altitude of 11,000 feet.
 Many climbers in the Rockies have the lifetime goal of summiting all 54 (58) of the peaks, and they are considered classic mountaineering objectives.
 At 11,453 feet in elevation with a massive glacier and convenient location, Athabasca proves to be a tremendous first “11,000er.”

 You cannot attempt this on your own without mountaineering and glacier travel experience; it is a serious mountain.
 We did a three-day mountaineering course with Yamnuska and summited on the third day – the experience was epic.
-This is probably not for everyone, but definitely one of the more adventurous things to do in Banff in the summer.
+This is probably not for everyone, but definitely one of the more adventurous things to do in the summer.

 This cliff-edge walk offers stunning views of the surrounding glaciers and the Sunwapta Valley.
-Additionally, the Columbia Icefield Skywalk features views of wildlife, waterfalls, and fossils, making it a great family-friendly activity.
+Additionally, the Columbia Icefield Skywalk features views of wildlife, waterfalls, and fossils, making it a great family-friendly activity. *Note that all Columbia Icefield Adventure tickets include admission to the Skywalk, but you can book the Skywalk separately if you only want to enjoy the Skywalk without the Icefield Explorer Experience.

-Soak in the Views at Bow Lake and Hike to Bow Glacier Galls
+Soak in the Views at Bow Lake

-Bow Lake is another stunner that’s a brilliant aquamarine color on a summer day.
+Bow Lake is another stunner that’s a brilliant aquamarine color on a summer day and a great stop on the Icefields Parkway.
 The scale of the lake is impressive as it’s one of the largest in the park and the giant mountains that surround the lake humble visitors with scale.
+It makes a great place for a nice picnic, canoe, or you can hike to wonderful Bow Glacier Falls, one of our favorites in Banff.

 Take a Dip in Johnson Lake